UWCS/rs118/src/raytracer.md

 We have implemented `Object` for `Sphere`, but what about multiple spheres?
 We don't want to check _every_ object for intersection for each ray, so we're going to implement `Object` for a list of `Objects`.
 Well how is that going to work, can you implement a trait for a list of itself?
 Yes, you can.
 We're going to use [trait objects](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).
 Trait objects are pointers to types, where the only thing known about that type is that it implements a specific trait.
 If you're familiar with dynamic dispatch, this is dynamic dispatch in Rust.
 We can create a `Vec<dyn Object>`, which Rust reads as "a list of items which all implement `Object`, and I'll figure the rest out at runtime".

 Create a type alias for an entire scene: `pub type Scene = Vec<dyn Object>`.
 The compiler should now be complaining, as it can't know what the size of `dyn Object` is at compile time, so we can't just put it into a `Vec` so easily.
-We need to put all our types in **boxes**, which are smart pointers that work with data of unknown size (allocated on the heap not fixed size on the stack).
+We need to put all our types in **boxes**, which are smart pointers that work with data of unknown size (allocated on the heap, not on the stack).
 If you haven't figured it out already, what you actually want is `Vec<Box<dyn Object>>`.

 Now we have the type nailed down, implement `Object for Scene`.
 The idea is you return the `Hit` that is closest to the camera, so the one with the smallest `t` of all the spheres.
 Being able to do this provides some nice abstraction, as we can just check if the ray intersects anywhere in the scene, and get back the `Hit` for the closest object, which is the one the ray actually wants to hit.